erroronline1/caro/readme.md

 * O.Data_1 The application MUST store sensitive data in encrypted form.
 The backend system SHOULD store sensitive data, encrypted in a way, so that it can only be decrypted by the user itself.
     > [Encryption statement](#encryption-statement)
 * O.Data_2 All sensitive data collected MUST NOT be kept in the backend system beyond the duration of their respective processing.
     > *Currently there is no deletion possible for audit safety reasons and an expected data lifespan of up to 30 years.
-Once a deletion process has been established (feedback of authorities regarding GDPR has yet to be received as of 9/24) a deletion occurs on the database level.
+Once a deletion process has been established (feedback of authorities regarding GDPR has yet to be received ever since 9/24) a deletion occurs on the database level.
 The operator of the infrastructure is responsible for a secure deletion of data on the disk and backups.*
 * O.Data_3 The backend system MUST take into account the principles of data minimization and limitation due to the purpose.
     > Only active and intentional user input is processed and stored.
-* O.Data_4 The backend system MUSS remove all metadata with data protection relevance, such the GPS coordinates of the location, used hardware, etc., whenever these data is not needed for the legitimate purpose of the application.
+* O.Data_4 The backend system MUST remove all metadata with data protection relevance, such the GPS coordinates of the location, used hardware, etc., whenever these data is not needed for the legitimate purpose of the application.
     > All photos are processed and resized.
 Meta data is lost during this process.
 * O.Data_5 Unless necessary for the legitimate purpose of the application, sensitive data like private keys MUST BE exported from the component they were generated from (see Table15).
     > Login tokens are to be exported as a qr-code, for scanning login credentials.
 There are no other keys to be exported.